Potonika/planning_fallacy_03.25/README.md

 Hi!

 This is a file with preliminary data analysis for the Honours Dissertation Project "Planning Fallacy".
+This file was meant to assist the research group in their own data analysis in the "Results" section of the dissertation, specifically with the decision-making in statistical tests (e.g. non-parametric/ parametric ANOVA's).
 The project focused on cognitive techniques that may mitigate planning fallacy in educational contexts, such as in creating a presentation.

 Honours research group tested planning accuracy in 3 conditions with different interventions strategies (techniques to improve planning) and